readium/architecture/proposals/000-content-protection.md

     * The Content Protection can unlock resources by modifying the `Fetcher` provided to `ContentProtection::open()`, for example by:
       * Wrapping the given `fetcher` in a `TransformingFetcher` with a decryption `Resource.Transformer` function.
       * Discarding the provided `fetcher` altogether and creating a new one to handle access restrictions.
 For example, by creating an `HTTPFetcher` which will inject a Bearer Token in requests.
-  * `contentProtectionServiceFactory: ((Publication.Service.Context) -> ContentProtectionService?)?`
+  * `onCreatePublication: Publication.Builder.Transform?`
+    * Transform which will be applied on the Publication Builder before creating the Publication.
-    * Factory for the Content Protection Publication Service that will be added to the created `Publication` by the Streamer.
+    * Can be used to add a Content Protection Service to the Publication that will be created by the Streamer.

 ### Extensibility for Third-Party Protections